erikerlandson/coulomb/docs/coulomb-core.md

 Value conversions are successful whenever the corresponding `ValueConversion[VF, VT]` context is in scope, and similarly unit conversions are successful whenever the necessary `UnitConversion[V, UF, UT]` is in scope.

 As you can see from the signature `UnitConversion[V, UF, UT]`, any unit conversion is with respect to a particular value type.
 This is because the best way of converting from unit `UF` to `UT` will depend on the specific value type being converted.
 You can look at examples of unit conversions defined in `coulomb-core` [here](https://www.javadoc.io/doc/com.manyangled/coulomb-docs_3/latest/coulomb/conversion/standard/unit$.html).

+@:callout(info)
+`coulomb` only predefines `UnitConversion` typeclasses for fractional types such as `Double`, `Float`, `BigDecimal`, etc.
+Unit conversions on non fractional integral types are not numerically safe, due to the presence of integer truncations.
+@:@

-### implicit conversions
+### Implicit Conversions

 In Scala 3, implicit conversions are represented by `scala.Conversion[F, T]`, which you can read more about